 The South Rim is the most visited part of the Grand Canyon for a reason.
 It has more viewpoints than the North Rim, with more expansive views of the canyon’s depth, as well as a wider range of lodging options and other visitor services.
 It also has plenty of hiking trails and activities like river rafting and mule rides.
 If you’re looking for classic Grand Canyon views, this is the place to go.

 The key draw at Grand Canyon West is the Skywalk, a glass bridge that extends 70 feet over the canyon for dizzying views on all sides—including right under your feet.
-(Worth noting: The Skywalk does not permit cameras or phones.
+(Important note: The Skywalk does not permit cameras or phones.
 Professional photos are available for sale.)
-This isn’t the best bet for avid hikers, as there are only two (relatively easy) trails here.
+This isn’t the best bet for avid hikers, as there are only two (relatively easy) trails here, but other activities include zip-lining, pontoon boat rides, and touring a Native American village.
 Grand Canyon West is the closest part of the canyon to Las Vegas, making it a convenient, though long, day trip.

 Note that because Grand Canyon West is located on Native American land, it requires a separate entry fee than the North and South Rims, which are administered by the National Park Service.